davidwoody/Stripe-Easy-for-Meteor/README.md

   <button type="submit">Submit</button>
 </form>
 ```
 6. Handle the submit event on the form.
-Note that the StripeEasy functions require a `Meteor.user()`.
+Note that the StripeEasy functions require a `Meteor.user()` with an `emails` property (see API - StripeEasy - client below for more details).
 So assuming you either already have a user logged in or your call `Meteor.createUser` first, you would handle the event as follows:
 ```
 'submit form': function (e) {
   e.preventDefault();